Beijing CDC: Flu Prevention Tips for the Season

 Influenza, commonly known as the flu, is an acute respiratory infection caused by influenza viruses.
 Typical symptoms include persistent high fever, headache, body aches, sore throat, fatigue, and listlessness, often accompanied by coughing.

 The flu mainly spreads through droplets released when infected individuals sneeze, cough, or talk.
-It can also be transmitted by touching the mouth, nose, or eyes after direct or indirect contact with objects contaminated by an influenza virus.
+It can also be transmitted when people touch their mouth, nose, or eyes after direct or indirect contact with objects contaminated with the influenza virus.

-How to prevent influenza during the flu season?
+How to prevent infection during the flu season?

 1. Get vaccinated